Why you should use CSS Modules in React

 I do not think it is terrible, I think this gives me enough information to target the correct elements when styling your CSS, but this can get quite difficult to maintain when your file grows.

-What if your other files have the class name container like on this file?
+like on this file?
 You will run into styling issues and have to think about creative ways to name the container so that another file does not overwrite them.

 Guess what?
 You CAN use the container every single time without affecting other files!